microsoft/SandDance/streamlit/README.md

 # streamlit-sanddance

-Streamlit component that allows you to do X
+Streamlit component that allows you to view a SandDance visualization of a dataframe.

 ## Installation instructions